Skip to main content

 Impact on Growth Hormone and Body Composition

-The pulsatile secretion of (GH) is tightly linked to sleep architecture, particularly slow-wave sleep (SWS).
+The pulsatile secretion of growth hormone (GH) is tightly linked to sleep architecture, particularly slow-wave sleep (SWS).
 Age-related declines in SWS are associated with reduced GH secretion, independent of chronological age.
 Chronic sleep deprivation, by reducing SWS, mimics this age-related decline, impairing the body’s ability to repair tissues, maintain lean muscle mass, and regulate fat metabolism.

 Reduced GH can lead to increased visceral adiposity, a particularly harmful form of fat storage linked to increased cardiovascular risk and further metabolic dysfunction.